EddieMcGowan/AI-Powered_Course_Module_Generator/README.md

 ```

 ## Instructions to Run
-The steamlit application is already running on: http://magic02.cse.lehigh.edu:5005
+The streamlit application is already running on: http://magic02.cse.lehigh.edu:5005

 To view the streamlit application, you need to first log into the Lehigh VPN.